ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 **Central Routing Function** :

-* Manages the routing within the VPC and between different Availability Zones (AZs).
+* Manages the routing between and within the various Availability Zones (AZs) of the VPC.

-* Connects the VPC to the internet gateway for external communication.
+* Enables external communication by connecting the internet gateway to the virtual private cloud.

 **Route Table Limits** :